sofia-fischer/philo-blog/content/posts/2025-05-python-meta-programming.md

 ## Meta Programming

-As the name suggests, Metaprogramming is the process of writing programs that interact with the code itself.
+As the name suggests, Metaprogramming means writing programs that interact with the code itself.

 The most simple example is checking the type of a variable, so gathering information about the code at runtime, and making decisions based of that.
 Especially when coding within a framework, there are many contact points with meta programming, for example when using decorators that "magically" transform a function into a job, inheriting from a class that "magically" transforms a class into a model that triggers migrations on change.

-Metaprogramming is a powerful tool, especially when writing code that is consumes other code, like a framework.
-But to understand the mechanics behind the frameworks learning about metaprogramming is an interesting side quest, understanding the "magic" to make it into a tool to use the framework even more confident.
+Metaprogramming is a powerful tool, especially when writing code that is used by other developers consuming their code, like a framework.

 ### When to use it?

-Metaprogramming is a powerful tool, but it should be used with caution.
+Metaprogramming should be used with caution.
 It is often used to hide complexity from the developer who just wants to use the magic.
 This hiding is what makes many frameworks so magically working without the need to understand the internal processes.
-But on the other hand, it makes it really hard to go through the code, following the flow of data, because it is hidden, and touched, manipulated, or read at places where it is not expected.
+But on the other hand, it makes it really hard to go through the code, following the flow of data, because it is hidden - objects or classes are touched, manipulated, or read at places where it is not expected.

 It sometimes can be tempting to implement a program using metaprogramming, but it is often better to use simpler, understandable code to ensure the next developer can continue.